-We open up our Top 10 W.A.S.P.
+We open our Top 10 W.A.S.P.
 Songs with the fantastic track The Great Misconceptions of Me.
 The song was released on the album The Crimson Idol.
-The album was the band’s fifth studio record of their amazing career.
+The album was the band’s fifth studio record of their remarkable career.
 The album was released in 1992.
-The record featured musicians Blackie Lawless on vocals, guitar, bass and keyboards, Bob Kulick on lead guitar, Doug Aldrich on lead guitar, Frankie Banali and Stet Howland on drums.
+The record featured musicians Blackie Lawless on vocals, guitar, bass, and keyboards, Bob Kulick on lead guitar, Doug Aldrich on lead guitar, Frankie Banali, and Stet Howland on drums.

 # 9 – The Idol

 Continuing with our top 10 W.A.S.P.
-Songs we stick with the lp The Crimson Idol fior one more track.
-The song presented below entitled “The Idol,” stands as the longest track on the album coming in at over eight minutes long.
+Songs, we stick with the LP The Crimson Idol for one more track.
+The song presented below, entitled “The Idol,” stands as the longest track on the album, coming in at over eight minutes long.
 The song was written by Blackie Lawless.
-The song “The Idol,” was released as the second single from the album.
-“The Idol,” was released in June of 1992.
+The song “The Idol” was released as the second single from the album.
+“The Idol” was released in June of 1992.
 It hit number forty one on the United Kingdom singles charts.

 # 8 – Blind In Texas

-At number eight on our fun list is a classic song from the legendary album The Last Command.
-The album The Last Command is the second and last album to hit Gold status as far as albums sold by the band.
+A classic song from the legendary album The Last Command is at number eight on our fun list.
+The Last Command is the second and last album to hit Gold status as far as albums sold by the band.
 It was also the band’s second album release.
 The album was released issued in 1985.

 # 7 – Jack Action

-Once again we hit up the band’s great second album entitled The Last Command for the rocking song “Jack Action.”
+Once again, we hit up the band’s excellent second album entitled The Last Command for the rocking song “Jack Action.”
 The song “Jack Action,” was written by Steve Riley and Blackie Lawless.
 The band at the time of the album’s release featured Blackie Lawless on lead vocals, bass guitar, Chris Holmes on lead & rhythm guitars, Randy Piper on lead & rhythm guitars, vocals and Steve Riley on drums and vocals.
-The album was produced by Spencer Proffer who had also produced Quiet Riot.
+The album was produced by Spencer Proffer, who had also produced Quiet Riot.